Choclynn/Class-Project/README.md

 give a view of the jacket as it rather messy and I can't draw very well.
 I will however give a picture showing which of my LEDs are linked together to give one and idea of how wiring may work.

+LED pic
+button pic
+jacket pic

+# Using the Jacket
+I would say the device works in a rather simple fashion.
+All one must do is upload the code once and it is good to go.
+From that point just power must be given to the Arduino to run the jacket, that is why the external power pack is also sewn to the jacket.
+Here is a breakdown of the four functions and how to work them.
+1. ### Right turn
+To turn on this function all one has to do is press the right signal button that I have located on the right cuff of the jacket.
+Doing so will cause the right signal to blink in its fashion until the button is pressed again.
+The code I have doesn't read for the off button push until the signal does a full blink so the button may have to be held for a little bit for it to work.

+1. ### Left Turn
+This is identical to the right turn in every way except this button is located on the left cuff rather than the right. otherwise functioanlly the same where it remains blinking left signal until the button is pressed again.

+1. ### Brake
+Again this is activated by pressing the other button located on the right cuff of the jacket, I differentiated the two by having different button colours.
+This will then have the brake lights turn on and stay on until the button is pressed once again.

+1. ### Night time Mode
+This function is activated by pressing both the left and right signal buttons at the same time.
+Once both are pressed simultaneously then all the lights will blink in the fashion prescribed by the code.
+Again they will blink until either the right or left button is pressed.
+As well, it doesn't read for the push until the end of the blink cycle so the button may have to be held for a little.

+## Important Note
+Each sleeve has an indicator LED near the cuff.
+Whenever a function is entered it blinks to notify the wearer that a function has been entered.
+Each function has its own pattern/pace of blinking to help further notify the wear which function is on.
+For example the left hand blinks during the left turn, right light for the right turn, both for night time and the right again at a faster pace for brake.